Is there something holding you back from what you would like to do or try?

 It helped me to realize that I can be an artist.
 I always wanted to be one! ”

-Would you like to feel like an artist and create a fabric portrait of someone you love?
+Would you like to feel like an artist too and be able create a fabric portrait of someone you love?

-Check out my workshop Facial Expressions that starts January 27.
+Check out my workshop Facial Expressions which starts September 19, 2022

 There are lots of great bonuses included: